 Recognizes members or nonmembers who have made extraordinary contributions in advocating to government entities or insurance companies regarding NM and EDX medicine in the diagnosis and treatment of disorders.

 Distinguished Physician Award

 Honors members who have provided distinguished service for a number of years as a clinician and/or educator or in overall support of AANEM activities.
 All AANEM members are eligible, except for Lifetime Achievement Award recipients.

 Distinguished Researcher Award

-Given to members who have made continuous significant contributions to clinical neurophysiological, neuromuscular, or musculoskeletal research.
+Given to members who have made continuous significant contributions to clinical neurophysiological, NM, or MSK research.

 Distinguished Service Award

 Honors nonmembers who have given distinguished service to the AANEM.

 Granted to nonmember physicians or scientific investigators who are major contributors to the field of EDX, neurophysiology, NM, or MSK disease by virtue of teaching, research, and scholarly publications.

 Honors forward-thinking members for designing and developing products, services, or processes to enhance patient care and/or transform the quality of patient care delivery through technology and innovation (e.g. software connecting patients to caregivers; quality initiative that reduces complications or enhances optimal care; development of a new diagnostic tool, medication, testing device, etc.).